10 Upcoming ISRO Missions We Are Thrilled About!

 2. Gaganyaan: India’s First Human Space Flight Mission

 One of the most exciting missions of ISRO, Gaganyaan will be the first manned spacecraft ISRO is designing.
 It is likely to carry a team of two to three people.
-It was supposed to be launched in 2021, but due to covid, the launch has been delayed.
 Various components of the Gaganyaan are being designed by different bodies.
 The Hindustan Aeronautics Limited (HAL) already has successfully tested the crew module.
 DRDO has been tasked with providing space-safe food, healthcare etc for the astronauts on-board.
 The Gaganyaan is easily one of the most exciting upcoming ISRO missions on the cards.

 Image Source: Anantha Krishnan M on Twitter